flakesw/Project-Isle-Royale-2021/docs/index.md

 ## Results

-**These results are preliminary, and should only be interpreted as a proof-of-concept for the model behavior** Without including browsing, climate change is projected to have large effects on the forests of Isle Royale.
+**These results are preliminary, and should only be interpreted as a proof-of-concept for the model behavior**

+Without including browsing, climate change is projected to have large effects on the forests of Isle Royale.
+While under a present climate, aboveground biomass is projected to increase by ~15% as forests recover from historical harvest and disturbance, climate change limits the pace of biomass accumulation.

 ![AGB image no browse]( ./images/agb_nobrowse.svg)

+However, this aboveground growth comes at a cost to belowground carbon stocks.
+While the C cycle of the model still needs some calibration, it is apparent that higher temperatures will likely result in greater soil respiration, and this effect outweighs the influence of litter deposition from the greater tree biomass.
+The model projects declines in soil C even under present climate, which might indicate 1) our initial C estimates are too high, 2) the model is producing too much nitrogen, 3) the present climate has already caused a “soil carbon debt”, 4)

 In our simulated landscape, moose have several effects: they remove biomass; they kill cohorts that are heavily browsed; and they suppress growth of cohorts that have been browsed.
 Moose have a carrying capacity that is determined by the amount of available forage and the amount of forage needed to sustain an individual moose.